 As animals age, it is important that they have more frequent and more extensive examinations.
-Clinical screening with tests is designed to provide a baseline assessment for future comparisons.
-Regular laboratory testing (at least annual) is recommended for all senior pets.
+Clinical screening provides a baseline assessment for future comparisons and regular laboratory testing (at least annual) is recommended for all senior pets.
 This includes blood testing, liver and kidneys and urine tests.

-During the senior health checks, we will discuss with you changes in pet behaviours and other aspects of care for your pet; dental health and teeth cleaning, nutrition, weight control, parasite control, mobility and vaccination requirements.
+During the senior health checks, we will discuss changes in your pets behaviours and other aspects of care for your pet including dental health, nutrition, weight control, parasite control, mobility and vaccination requirements.

 Talk to one of our senior care experts to get the most out of the time you and your pet have together.